mconwa02/dsf-may-day-2024/README.md

 This example demonstrates how to use sktime to build and evaluate an ARIMA model for time series forecasting.
 You can adjust the order of the ARIMA model and other parameters according to your specific dataset and requirements.

+### Darts (Data Analytics and Regression Testing Suite) Example

+Darts is a library specifically designed for time series forecasting and analysis.
+It provides a convenient interface for building various forecasting models, including ARIMA (AutoRegressive Integrated Moving Average).

+You can adjust the hyperparameters of the ARIMA model and other settings according to your specific dataset and requirements.